wp-plugins/meneame-comments-to-wp/readme.txt

 == Description ==

-This plugin adds comments from your posts sent to "[MenÈame](http://meneame.net/)" to your blog's comments list automatically.
+This plugin adds comments from your posts sent to "[Men√©ame](http://meneame.net/)" to your blog's comments list automatically.

-The system detects trackbacks from "MenÈame" and starts a 7-day task that downloads the new comments, every 30 minutes, adding them to your blog.
+The system detects trackbacks from "Men√©ame" and starts a 7-day task that downloads the new comments, every 30 minutes, adding them to your blog.

 See the [Meneame Comments to WP page](http://blogestudio.com/plugins/meneame-comments/) for further information.